 Education Ministry Roberto Aguilar said Monday that government officials originally planned to put on an image of Bolivia's nine-colored indigenous flag but manufacturer Lenovo recommended something simpler.

 The government is handing out 130,000 laptops worth more than $50 million.
-They have processors from Intel Corp., operating systems by Linux and Microsoft Corp. and 320-gigabyte hard drives.
+They have Intel processors, Windows and Linux operating systems and 320-gigabyte hard drives.